Casper, Wyoming: Airports

 The city has scheduled air service at Casper–Natrona County International Airport, a former army air base built during World War II.
 The runways are large, having been built for bombers.
 It replaced a regional airport north of Casper which later became the town of Bar Nunn, Wyoming.
 The airport is located west of the city just off of US Highway 20/26.
 In July 2004, the airport facilities were renovated.
 Passenger service at the airport is offered by United Express (SkyWest Airlines and GoJet Airlines), and Delta Connection (SkyWest Airlines).
 FedEx Express and FedEx Feeder provide cargo airline service to the airport.

 Public transit

 Public transit in the Casper area had been provided by the Casper Area Transportation Coalition but is now offered by the city of Casper as Casper Area Transit.
 They offer fixed route service called Casper Area LINK and an on-request service called ASSIST from Monday to Saturday.

 Scheduled bus service

 Scheduled bus service once offered by Power River Bus Lines is now offered by ExpressArrow (formerly Black Hills Stages).

+Rail

+The Union Pacific line terminates at Casper.
+The line previously extended to Lander.